VescanAntonia/Framework-Design/README.md

 ---

 ## 🔧 Technologies Used
-This project leverages a modern and lightweight tech stack tailored for rapid development and seamless user experience:
+This project was built using tools that helped make development fast, efficient, and enjoyable:

 - React – I used React to build the component structure and handle user interactions, like switching tabs or updating code.